Mohamed-avr/Appo/README.md

-Your first step to learn react native with very simple examples and explaining
+## Styling in react native
+* React native does not use CSS for styling, instead, you style your app using javascript, and CSS styles are written in camel case

-### What you will learn :
+### Types of styling :
+1- Inline style
+2- StyleSheet API
+3- Nativewind